+Director

+British Columbia,

+Canada

-Director British Columbia, Canada Director Since: June 21,
+Director Since: June

-Ms. Strashek serves as a Director of the Company.
+Ms. Strashek serves as Director of the Company.
 Ms. Strashek is a finance professional with over 15 years of diversified capital markets experience, including buy-side and sell-side equity research and syndication.
-She is currently the Director of Research at Tegus Inc. Ms. Strashek has a demonstrated aptitude for company and industry analysis, as well as financial modeling, forecasting and valuation.
+She is currently Senior Director at AlphaSense.
+Ms. Strashek has a demonstrated aptitude for company and industry analysis, as well as financial modeling, forecasting and valuation.
 Ms. Strashek has a CFA designation and an established history of working in the investment management industry.